 With coronavirus making travel a tricky and even potentially dangerous prospect this year, we’re embracing the summer staycation.
-All week (and all summer) long, we’ll bring you transportive flavors and travel-inspired ideas from around the world, so you can take your tastebuds on a trip and give your mind a mini vacation while you’re still at home.
 Here, get clued in to the 3-ingredient Thai flavor enhancer that makes the best tasting meat and seafood ever.

 Garlic, coriander root, and black pepper: That’s Thailand’s traditional three-ingredient flavor combo for the best tasting meat and seafood you’ll ever make.

 Last year, I found myself traveling through Thailand on a tour arranged through Exotic Voyages.
 A foodie with an adventurous streak, I asked the company to show me Thailand’s hidden gems—the people, the places, and the food.

 After what seemed like an eternity of travel, I arrived at my first destination, the Anantara Golden Temple Resort & Elephant Camp in Chiang Rai.
 While I was there to walk with pachyderms, there was something else that caught my attention even more than the 12,000 pound Asian elephant: the pork at the breakfast buffet.